Christopher Morel hits RBI single in the 9th to give Cubs a 1-0 win over Pirates

 Mark Leiter Jr. followed with a perfect eighth, striking out the side.

+"It was awesome," Falter said.
+"That guy is one of the best pitchers in the game right now and he's pretty electric.
+It was good to battle with him.

+"My job is to go out there, put up zeroes and get these guys into the dugout as quick as possible until my job is over."

-Colin Holderman relieved with two outs and two runners on in the eighth.
+Colin Holderman relieved with two outs and two runners on in the eight.
 After walking pinch-hitter Michael Busch to load the bases, Holderman struck out Patrick Wisdom to end Chicago's threat.

 Bednar (2-3) took the loss.